Final Fantasy concerts: Distant Worlds: Music from Final Fantasy

 Released on December 4, 2007, to coincide with the first concert of the tour, the Distant Worlds: Music from Final Fantasy album features the Royal Stockholm Philharmonic Orchestra and the choir Allmänna Sången, and contains most songs performed at that concert.
 It was recorded in August at the Stockholm Concert Hall.
 The CD is sold at all of the concert venues and online at the official website.
 The album received mixed reviews from critics, with Patrick Gann of RPGFan saying that "the recording quality is decent, the performance is standard, and it's all the classic Final Fantasy you've come to love", but expressing disappointment that the album contained only one new arrangement, with the other songs composed of arrangements originally made for other concerts.
 Andre of Square Enix Music Online, however, despite also wishing for more original arrangements, felt that the quality was superb and that the album as a whole was "one of life and energy".
 Chris of Square Enix Music Online also praised the album, finding similar features and flaws.

+Since 2007, over 200 concerts have been held in the Distant Worlds series, some consisting of multiple performances.
+Countries visited have included Japan, the United States, Australia, Brazil, Canada, England, France, Germany, Italy, Lebanon, Malaysia, Mexico, Sweden, Singapore, Switzerland, South Korea, Taiwan, Thailand, and the Netherlands.